 For information regarding our LIHEAP program, contact us at 228-769-3292.

 The Weatherization Assistance Program provides services for home energy efficiency.
 The Weatherization Assistance Program started in 1976 and since its inception, nationwide to-date over 5.7 million households received energy-efficient upgrades to their homes.
 Eligibility for services is based on individual households meeting the 60 percent Income Poverty Guideline.

 Services for weatherization are referred to Multi-County Community Service.
 For more information, contact us at 228-769-3292.

-Jackson County Civic Action Committee's (JCCAC) Families First Resource Center is funded through the Mississippi Department of Human Services.
+Jackson County Civic Action Committee's (JCCAC) Families First for Mississippi is funded through the Mississippi Department of Human Services.
 Our program strengthens families of all backgrounds and life circumstances by providing parenting education and support through seminars, workshops and consultations.
 We reach out to families because we believe that families are the first and foremost priority.
 Our goal is to help parents build positive, rewarding and satisfying relationships with their children.

 - Referral information and resource assistance to families